weinkauf/TeXnicCenter-Manual/source/customization.rst

 TeXnicCenter allows you to widely customize the look and feel of the graphical user interface including downloadable skins.

-To customize the look & feel, open the dialog Ccustomization and select the tab :tab:`Options`.
+To customize the look & feel open the :dialog:`Customization` dialog and select the :tab:`Options` tab.

 .. figure:: images/customizeoptions.*